Our kittens are $3500 each.

 - Litter costs ($3 - 4 /kg) we go through at least 16kg per week.

 - Maintenance of our catios – ongoing costs.
-For some context, we just made up 3 catios from scratch, no labour cost as we did everything ourselves.
-The materials cost $700 (timber, mesh, screws, nails, paint, latches, hinges – not including actual tools).
+For some context, we built 3 catios from scratch in 2022, no labour cost as we did everything ourselves.
+The materials cost $700 each catio (timber, mesh, screws, nails, paint, latches, hinges – not including actual tools).
 This was just the cost of the catio frame/shell, we haven't finished the platforms or the fun stuff yet.
 It also costs to maintain them over time.

 - Climbing trees (average quality cat tree $400), toys ($50 new set each litter), blankets & towels.